ad3002/PyExp/README.md

 - **save_output** flag, default False
 - **check_f**, function that check status of the step after execution, default is None
 - **check_p**, name of step that cab be successfully executed (it has status OK) before this step, default is None
+- **check_value**, output value from the step that will be checked in project statues

 Step initiation: